White Coating on Tongue and Gut Health: 12 Hidden Gut Issues You Shouldn’t Ignore

 Is It Normal?
 When You Should Be Concerned

-• Foul or metallic taste
+• Persistent bad breath or unpleasant taste

-• Cracks in the tongue or swollen taste buds
+• Visible cracks or inflamed taste buds

 The Gut-Tongue Connection: Why Your Tongue Reflects Gut Health